instructure/canvas-lms/doc/api/lti_window_post_message.md

 ### Message Responses

-Most message handlers will respond with a postMessage with a subject that matches the intial subject, with `.response` appended.
+Most message handlers will respond with a postMessage with a subject that matches the initial subject, with `.response` appended.
 If an error occurs during message handling, the response postMessage will contain an `error` property with a `code` and a `message`.